Anatomy of the Best Super Bowl Ads

 1. They Stick with What Works

-Year after year, some brands stick with the same themes as the previous year, reviving older storylines, creating a continuing storyline, or a “to be continued storyline.”
+Year after year, some brands stick with the same themes as the previous year, reviving older storylines, creating a continuing storyline, or adding to a “to be continued storyline.”

 2. They Have Celebrity Status

-Chances are, if brands are willing to invest in the $5 million dollar spot, then they are a brand with money.
-Why not go all the way in and find the latest celebrity to appear in your ads?
-Just make sure they are not part of any scandal that can damage your brand reputation.
+Chances are, if brands are willing to invest in the $6.5 million dollar spot, then they’re a brand with money.
+Why not go all the way and find the latest celebrity to appear in your ads?
+Just make sure they’re not part of any scandal that can damage your brand reputation.

 Most of the best Super Bowl ads feature well-known celebrities.

 During Super Bowl LVI, Nissan aired their first Super Bowl ad in seven years with a number of celebrity appearances.
 Eugene Levy, Brie Larson, and others brought the Nissan Z sports car to the set of an action film where it clearly belongs!